 And the best bit?
-The site allows you to leave comments and suggestions to help us get it right.
+You can leave comments and suggestions below articles to help us get it right.

 We want to hear from you

-Are there things you would like to read about in Close to Home or on this Close to Home website?
-Can you let us know if you have any story ideas or household tips that we could share with our readers.
+Are there things you would like to read about in Close to Home?
+Let us know if you have any story ideas or household tips that we could share with our readers.

-Stories about fellow tenants that are great gardeners or do good work in your community we would love to hear about them.
+Do you have stories about fellow tenants that are great gardeners or do good work in your community?
+We would love to hear about them.

 If you have a tip for removing mould, you guessed it, let us know!